- Home

 Event planning and hosting assistance

 If the household frequently hosts events, the housekeeper may play a role in planning and execution.
 This could involve coordinating with vendors, setting up the event space and managing the clean-up afterwards.
-For smaller events, the housekeeper might be responsible for setting the table, serving food and drinks and ensuring that guests are taken care of.
+For smaller events, the housekeeper might be responsible for setting the table, serving food and drinks and taking care of guests.

 Running errands